ropensci-review-tools/pkgstats/README.md

     ## [1] "base:22:12,magrittr:16:11"

-This is structured to allow numbers of calls to all packages to be readily extracted with code like the following:
+This structure allows numbers of calls to all packages to be readily extracted with code like the following:

 ``` r
 calls <- do.call (rbind,